emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/sparkplug.md

 As shown in the figure above, it can be seen that the original data before decoding is garbled, and the complete and correct data result is obtained after decoding; so far, the point value of the device is collected in the south direction of Neuron, and reported to EMQX in the north direction of SparkPlugB, and the complete data is obtained by decoding through the codec function Data results are complete.

-## Appendix
+## Further Reading

 The topic that Neuron reports data to EMQX is `namespace/group_id/DDATA/edge_node_id/device_id` defined according to the Sparkplug B protocol specification, as shown in the figure:

 ![image-20230419143059088](./assets/image-20230419143059088.png)

-As for how to define more Neuron northbound Sparkplug B plug-in related standards, you can refer to the Sparkplug B protocol specification[🔗](https://www.eclipse.org/tahu/spec/Sparkplug%20Topic%20Namespace%20and%20State%20ManagementV2.2-with%20appendix%20B%20format%20-%20Eclipse.pdf)。
+As for how to define more Neuron northbound Sparkplug B plug-in related standards, you can refer to the Sparkplug B protocol specification[🔗](https://www.eclipse.org/tahu/spec/Sparkplug%20Topic%20Namespace%20and%20State%20ManagementV2.2-with%20appendix%20B%20format%20-%20Eclipse.pdf)